Chicken Split Pea Soup

 The only time-consuming part about this recipe is that the green split peas have to cook until they are soft to the bite, which takes about 20 minutes.
 But other than that the soup practically cooks itself!

-Storing Split Pea Soup
+Chicken Split Pea Soup Variations

-What Goes with Split Pea Soup?
+What to Serve with Homemade Split Pea Soup

 However, if you do want to pair with something more filling, here are some ideas:

-PrintChicken Split Pea Soup
+PrintHomemade Split Pea Soup

 - Prep Time: 15 mins